Maknee/maknee.github.io/_posts/2018-12-07-RTX-DXR Path Tracer Host.md

 <img src="https://devblogs.nvidia.com/wp-content/uploads/2018/03/raytrace_02-625x383.png" width="50%">

-*image taken from exactly the [Nvidia post](https://devblogs.nvidia.com/introduction-nvidia-rtx-directx-ray-tracing/)
+*image taken from the [Nvidia post](https://devblogs.nvidia.com/introduction-nvidia-rtx-directx-ray-tracing/)

 In the DXR Path tracer, it's pretty much exactly the same as what is described in the post